iwanlevin/Individualproject_COSC310/README.md

-# Assignment 3 - An Interactive Conversational Agent
+# Individual Assingment - An Interactive Conversational Agent

 This Project was developed by Sebi Unipan, Chinmay Gopal, Iwan Levin, Amritpal Aujla and Ali Ibrahim.
 ## Description